vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 If the update is not a breaking change and doesn't affect existing data (e.g., the addition of a new database collection): Simply edit the schema file, then run `bun db:push` to send the update to the database.

 If the update is a breaking change: Are you sure you want to do it?

+That's why,

+> [!IMPORTANT]
+> Please avoid adding breaking changes to the schema.
+As such, please think of the schema design carefully when you design them so we don't have to do the tedious process of migrating database data later on.

 ## `@peerprep/env`